alexoporanu/Bank-Managament-System/README.md

 # Bank-Managament-System
-Created a database useful for managing activity of more banks from Romania.
+Created a database useful for managing activity of more banks in Romania.